cdrhim/learning-of-the-week/README.md

 ---

 ### Week 47
+- (327) During code reviews (in Korea), the roles should be divided as the recorder, the reviewer, the moderator, the reader, and the author.
+The moderator should lead (or moderate) the meetings for 계획, 킥오프, 수행 및 재작업 단계.
+The team leader should rather view the process aside.
+  - NIPA
 - (327) Code review done by certain language-using developers would have difficulty teaching another language-using developer.
   - NIPA
 - (326) [Network] TCP 3-way 3rd level handshake.
 127.0.0.1 meaning.
 Port 3306 is MySQL, 23 Telnet.
 Can you create network system within network layer?